Concert seasons at outdoor venues across Utah will soon come to an end as the summer winds down and the music shifts indoors.

 Rice-Eccles Stadium

-The Billy Joel and Sting concert originally scheduled for May 23 at Rice-Eccles Stadium has now been postponed to May 22, 2026, as the Deseret News reported.
+The Billy Joel and Sting concert that was originally scheduled for May 23 at Rice-Eccles Stadium — and had been postponed to May 22, 2026 — has now been officially canceled following a recent medical diagnosis affecting Joel, as the Deseret News previously reported.

 Related